nov/rack-locale_memorable/README.md

 Handle query params, cookie and HTTP_ACCEPT_LANGUAGE header to detect user-preffered locale, and remember it when necessary.

+Since some libraries (e.g., Devise & Warden) handles i18n strings in rack-middleware layer, setting `I18n.locale` is not enough for some cases.

+This gem sets `I18n.locale` in rack-middleware layer, so that you can let other rack-middlewares use proper `I18n.locale`.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: